guardbldev/aegis/README.md

 ```

 **Explanation:**
-\* Every denial has a human-friendly, admin-friendly, or machine-readable reason
+\* Every denial has a reason
 \* Reason-trees can be consumed by UIs/dashboards/logs
-\* Great for debugging, server admin panels, and user feedback
+\* This is great for debugging, server admin panels, and user feedback

 ---